xdev-software/micro-migration/README.md

 ![Imaginative system layout](./docs/MigrationSequence_1.png "Imaginative system layout")

-Yet in reality most workflows involve different systems like test systems and prodution systems.
+Yet in reality most workflows involve different systems like test systems and production systems.
 In code this workflow is represented with version-control systems and different branches.

 ![Code workflow](./docs/MigrationSequence_2.png "Code workflow")

-For this code workflow to behave correctly, for each system a seperate datastore is needed.
+For this code workflow to behave correctly, for each system a separate datastore is needed.
 To keep these datastores to represent the correspondend data for the code is a hassle.

 ![Code workflow with datastore](./docs/MigrationSequence_3.png "Code workflow with datastore")